banq/jivejdon/readme.md

  ``````
  @OnCommand("updateForumMessage") annotation is a command handler in pub-sub model,
- that is  from jdon frmaework. here it is a single-writer pattern, no blocked, no lock,
+ the annotation is from jdon frmaework, make this method executed in a single-writer pattern - no blocked, no lock, high concurrent. only one thread/process invoking this update method.
- high concurrent! any time there is a one thread calling this update method of a ForumMessage.

- "eventSourcing.saveMessage" will send a Domain Event to Infrastructure layer such as Repository.
+ "eventSourcing.saveMessage" will send a Domain Event to infrastructure layer such as Repository.